Stefan Maierhofer: Club career

 On 12 February 2016, he signed half-year contract with option to buy with FK AS Trenčín.

 International career

-Maierhofer's good performances during his initial loan spell at Rapid Wien secured him his first call-up to the Austrian national team in April 2008, when he was named to the country's preliminary squad for the UEFA Euro 2008 finals.
+Maierhofer's good performances during his initial loan spell at Rapid Wien secured him his first call-up to the Austria national team in April 2008, when he was named to the country's preliminary squad for the UEFA Euro 2008 finals.
 However, he would not make the final cut.

 On 20 August 2008, he eventually made his international debut, in a 2–2 friendly against Italy, in Nice.
 He scored his first international goal when he scored inside the first minute against the Faroe Islands on 5 September 2009.